 What Is Acne?

-Acne vulgaris, generally referred to simply as “acne,” is caused by excess oil production that clogs in the hair follicles in the skin.
-Symptoms can be mild or severe, with whiteheads, blackheads, tender pimples and pus-filled lumps below the surface of the skin.
+Acne vulgaris, generally referred to simply as “acne,” is caused by excess oil production that clogs the hair follicles in the skin.
+Symptoms can be mild or severe, with whiteheads, blackheads, tender pimples, and pus-filled lumps below the surface of the skin.
 As a result, the skin surface can have a reddened appearance, much like rosacea, but the redness is caused by inflammation of the tissues, and not from the appearance of blood vessels on the skin.
 Acne can be a stubborn problem that requires ongoing medical treatment.
-Some of the causes for excessive oil production include hormones, diet, stress and certain medications, such as corticosteroids, lithium and testosterone.
-Hormonal changes of puberty are the greatest cause, however, genetic factors may play a part in developing acne.
-Contact with oily compounds and stress can also may cause acne.
+Some of the causes for excessive oil production include hormones, diet, stress, and certain medications, such as corticosteroids, lithium, and testosterone.
+Hormonal changes of puberty are the greatest cause; however, genetic factors may play a part in developing acne.
+Contact with oily compounds and stress can also cause acne.

 What Is Rosacea?